benjaminsampica/home-lan-config/README.md

 - Install or uninstall Steam games via a shared manifest
 - Push those game changes out to all 8 clients in one click
 - Host LAN game servers
-- Keep everything in sync with a monthly update process
+- Keep everything in sync with an automated update process

 ## 🧱 STEP 1 – Prep the First Client PC